 Our interests have changed.
 I don’t drink/party as much as I used to and it’s been difficult to maintain friendships when friends consider hanging out, drinking to get drunk.
 Also Bill and I don’t have many friends who are in relationships.
 Single people rarely want to hang out with couples, I’m assuming it’s because we hamper on their game.
 We don’t go out with the same strong willed attempt to find someone.
 We’re happy staying at a bar without many single prospects.

 Can you tell we’re in desperate need of fun coupled up friends?
 Otherwise, our friends are married, live in the suburbs, and hardly ever want to go out.
 We still like to go out — we just don’t like to party like we used to.
-Are we asking for too much?
+We’re somewhere weirdly in the middle.

 What about the friendships that work?
 The friendships that last despite distance and long periods of time surprise me.
 Generally these friendships don’t require maintenance, but rather time passes, and we’re able to pick up where we left off.
 I see a friend once a year and despite changes in our lives, we always have a great time and conversation comes easily.
 My other friend, we stay so connected because we both work in a corporate setting and live very similar lives, albeit halfway across the country from one another — maybe that’s because of our shared experience?
 I have a few other friends who I’m able to sustain a friendship with despite constant connectivity, but they’re rare.